chibDevika/boilerplate-fe/README.md

 # Interns Onboarding Project - FE

-This is a boiler plate setup of interns onboarding project for FrontEnd.
+This is a boilerplate setup of interns onboarding project for FrontEnd.

 ### This project includes
 1. React